-This Kinesis Health Technologies product meets the relevant medical device regulations in EU and all other geographies in which it is made available for sale.
-As the legal manufacturer, Kinesis Health Technologies (and its distributors) shall comply with all applicable laws and regulations relating to medical devices, specifically the Medical Device Regulations 2017/745 ('MDR') as it pertains to a Class I medical device (without a measurement function).
+This Linus Health Europe product (Linus Health Europe Ltd is formerly known as Kinesis Health Technologies and referred to as Kinesis) product meets the relevant medical device regulations in EU and all other geographies in which it is made available for sale.
+As the legal manufacturer, Linus Health Europe (and its distributors) shall comply with all applicable laws and regulations relating to medical devices, specifically the Medical Device Regulations 2017/745 ('MDR') as it pertains to a Class I medical device (without a measurement function).
 In the United States, this product meets the Quality System Regulations ('QSR'), specifically the FDA 21 CFR part 820 for a class I medical device (exempt from 501(k) regulation).